 You’ll also learn from some of the best financial minds in the world.
 Smith finance faculty have held active roles in advising large financial institutions, multinational corporations, and government and multi-lateral agencies.
 In addition to prestigious academic journals, their research has also appeared in the New York Times, the Wall Street Journal and other international business publications.

 Core courses provide excellent fundamentals and a large number of electives allow students the flexibility to become specialists or highly qualified generalists.
 You’ll learn how to analyze and direct the financial decisions of an organization, and gain a fresh understanding and a deep appreciation for the theoretical foundations of finance today.
+According to the Graduate Management Admission Council's® (GMAC®) 2014 Corporate Recruiters Survey Report, more employers are seeking Master of Finance graduates in 2014 (up 5% from 2013).

 Classes are held at our Washington, D.C. campus in the Ronald Reagan Building & International Trade Center, and in College Park, which are both easily accessed from all points throughout the Washington, D.C. metropolitan region, which spans from Baltimore to northern Virginia.
 The Ronald Reagan Building is located within walking distance of the White House, U.S. Department of Treasury headquarters, and other important national landmarks.